 However, circumstantial evidence and a sizeable experimental literature on the effects of decentralized sanctions in public goods indicates that peer sanctioning causes high collateral damage for extended periods of time.
 These costs frequently even exceed or are as large as the gains from cooperation.
-For example, in the 10-round experiment of (Gächter, Renner, & Sefton, 2008) the cost of punishment was considerably higher than the gains from cooperation; subjects would have thus been better off in each of the 10 periods in an environment that ruled out the sanctioning of free-riders.
-Peer sanctions are also associated with antisocial punishment, i.e., the sanctioning of above-average contributors to the public good (Hermann, Thöni, & Gächter, 2008) which further questions their suitability.
+For example, in the 10-round experiment of Gächter, Renner, & Sefton (2008) the cost of punishment was considerably higher than the gains from cooperation; subjects would have thus been better off in each of the 10 periods in an environment that ruled out the sanctioning of free-riders.
+Peer sanctions are also associated with antisocial (Hermann, Thöni, & Gächter, 2008) and perverse punishment (Ertan, Page, and Putterman 2009) which further questions their suitability.

-In view of the high cost of peer-sanctioning, the question arises whether (i) there are peersanctioning systems that avoid these costs and/or (ii) whether more centralized punishment institutions are superior to peer sanctioning.
+In view of the high cost of peer-sanctioning, the question arises whether (i) there are peersanctioning systems that avoid these costs and (ii) whether more centralized punishment institutions are superior to peer sanctioning.
 In particular, if an institution based on peer sanctions is very costly and inefficient, it seems likely that people would try to leave these groups if possible.
-They might join groups with potentially more efficient sanctioning institutions that, e. g., allocate the authority to punish to an
+They may have an incentive to join groups with potentially more efficient sanctioning institutions that, e. g., allocate the